yuxjiang/CAFA2/preprocess/readme.txt

    (a) a raw submission folder (organized as above)

    [OUTPUT]
-   (a) a list of raw prediction files (one per model), each file will be named as its "internal ID"
+   (a) a list of raw prediction files (one per model), each file will be named as its "internal ID" under a newly created subfolder: PASSED

        e.g.
-       - preprocessed/
+       - PASSED/
-         s1
+         M001
-         s2
+         M002
-         s3
+         M003
          ...

    (b) ID table, which matches the "external ID" to the "internal ID" for each model